 If your brother becomes poor and sells part of his property, then his nearest redeemer shall come and redeem what his brother has sold… If your brother becomes poor and cannot maintain himself with you, you shall support him as though he were a stranger and a sojourner, and he shall live with you.
 Take no interest from him or profit, but fear your God, that your brother may live beside you.
 You shall not lend him your money at interest, nor give him your food for profit… If your brother becomes poor beside you and sells himself to you, you shall not make him serve as a slave… You shall not rule over him ruthlessly but shall fear your God.
 (Leviticus 25:25, 35-37, 39, 40, &43 ESV).

-If Job was merely human, then it follows that all of Job’s kin, especially the one in closest relation to him, must be human too.
+If Job was merely human, and he was, then it follows that all of Job’s kin, especially the one in closest relation to him, must be human too.
 How does Job have a “Redeemer” who is both divine and eternal, yet ‘next of kin’, his own flesh and blood?
-I don’t know if Job was aware of the implications of what he said, but the words of his lips, in describing this “Redeemer”, point to a being with a divine nature and a human nature, one who will redeem Job.
+I don’t know if Job was aware of the implications of what he said, but the words of his lips, in describing this “Redeemer”, point to some one or some person with both a divine nature and a human nature.

 “Now, the body may be looked upon as the heritage of the soul- the soul’s small farm, that little plot of earth in which the soul has been wont to walk and delight, as a man walketh in his garden or dwelleth in his house.
 Now, that becomes alienated… Death sends his troops to take our vineyard and to spoil the vines thereof and ruin it.
 But we turn round to death and say, ‘I know that my Goel [Redeemer] liveth, and he will redeem this heritage; I have lost it; thou hast taken it from me lawfully, O Death, because my sin hath forfeited my right; I have lost my heritage through my own offense and through that of my first parent Adam; but there lives one who will buy this back.‘” (Spurgeon, n.d.)

-The resurrection of the body was the redemption Job was thinking of as he seemed to be nearing death himself (Job 2:7&12; Job 7:8; Job 10:9; Job 30:23).
-A mere man can redeem another mere man from death about as effectively as a poverty-stricken homeless man can house another poverty-stricken homeless man; this “Redeemer” must be God himself, one whom death has not the ability to conquer.
-Yet, to be Job’s Redeemer he must be Job’s kin (Leviticus 25:25).
+The resurrection of the body was the redemption Job was thinking of and setting his hope in as he seemed to be nearing death himself (Job 2:7&12; Job 7:8; Job 10:9; Job 30:23).
+A redeemer is not able to redeem if he is under the same poverty as the one he is supposed to redeem: a mere man can redeem another mere man from death about as effectively as a poverty-stricken homeless man can house another poverty-stricken homeless man.
+Thus, Job’s “Redeemer” must be God himself, one whom death has not the ability to conquer.
+Yet, to be Job’s Redeemer he must also be Job’s kin (Leviticus 25:25).
 Jesus is both of these things.
 He is God, and he is man.
 He has conquered death by his divinity, and he is the brother, the closest brother, to sinners by his humanity (Hebrews 2:11-14&17).
+Jesus fulfilled Job’s description when he took on a human nature (John 1:14), conquered death (2 Timothy 1:10), and accomplished redemption for his brethren (Hebrews 9:12 & 15; Revelation 5:9).

 In conclusion, we see how the words of Job, a suffering servant, point to another suffering servant who is divine and human; and who redeems sinners from that which justice demands: death and hell.
-I hope the one who reads this sees, or will soon see, the Lord Jesus as their own “Redeemer”, to God’s glory!
+I hope the one who reads this sees, or will soon see, the Lord Jesus, who is truly God and truly man, as his or her own “Redeemer”, to God’s glory!

 English Standard Version of the Bible.
 (2011).
 Crossway.